MakerSCAD/makerscad-docs/source/CAD.rst

       xyz plugged to the cube block

 Now we have a list we only need to get some values.
-Under the math library look for the first block that contains a value of 0, this is a number block and you guessed right, it returns the value that the user types on it.
+Under the math library look for the first block that contains a value of 0, this is a number block, it returns the value that the user types on it, or the variable that's connected to it.
 Go ahead and grab three number blocks for each of the xyz inputs.
-Try different numbers out, remember to click on DRAW every time.
+Try different numbers out, remember to turn un the AUTO in order to see the changes as you type.

 .. figure:: /_static/cubenumber.png